kirillApanasiuk/CleanningManagement/README.md

 * price of overall orders made for the certain customer

 ## Pricing:
-* Fixed order types:
+* ### Fixed order types:
-  * Orders of type fixed, do always provide the same type of quoting using a static price per MWh
+  * Orders of type "fixed" do always provide the same type of quoting using a static price per MWh, € / MWh
-  * MWh x €
-  * Where the € / MWh equals 1.30 €
+  * Where € / MWh equals 1.30 €

 * Special priced orders:
   * price of certain orders are being calculated the same way as fixed order types, with following differences: